kineticstoolkit/kineticstoolkit_doc/html/_sources/python_configuring_spyder.md

 # 📖 Configuring Spyder for Python biomechanics

 :::{card} Summary
-This section is facultative but recommended, to get the most of Spyder for biomechanical analysis.
+This section is facultative, but recommended to get the most of Spyder for biomechanical analysis.
 :::

 Spyder just works out of the box.
-However, we suggest to use these alternative settings, which we believe are helpful to get on track as fast as possible in writing great code and processing biomechanical data.
+However, we suggest to use these alternative settings that are helpful to get on track as fast as possible in writing good code and processing biomechanical data.

 ## 📄 Interactive graphics